dankimsp/LariatCarRental_Capstone1/README.md

 **Key metrics**

-# of cars
+number of cars

-# of cars with negative net revenue
+number of cars with negative net revenue

 Gross Revenue